-Course Code MAT529-19
+Course Code MAT529

 Course Title Experimental Designs

 Type of course Theory and Practical

 LTP 2:0:2

 Credits 3(2+1)

 Course prerequisite B.Sc.
 (Agriculture)

-Course Objectives To enable the students to understand the

-- concepts involved in planning, designing their
+Course objective To enable the students to understand the concepts involved in planning,

-experiments and analysis of experimental data.
+designing their experiments and analysis of experimental data.

+Course outcomes CO1 Valuate the suitability of the models treated in the course, for

+different experimental situations.

+CO2 Present the planning, implementation and analysis of a conducted

+experiment, in oral and written form.

+CO3 Analyse experimental data with suitable software.